 How to stay safe from this type of scam

-Explore more: Download our scams leaflet for more information on how you can help protect yourself from fraud and scams.
+Download our scams leaflet (PDF, 333 KB) for more information on how you can help protect yourself from fraud and scams.

 Protecting yourself from fraudsters and scammers is important.
-See more things you can do to help stay safe and if you’re ever in doubt, contact the bank or the police.
+See more things you can do to help stay safe and if you’re ever in doubt, contact your bank or the police.